For questions or information,

-Placement exams serve to determine what your knowledge and skills are in a subject so we can then recommend an appropriate first course for you from the various options available at Illinois.
-All exams are made available to all incoming students, but you should take only the ones you need to take.
+Placement exams determine what your knowledge and skills are in a subject so that we can then recommend an appropriate first course for you from the various options available at Illinois.
+Placement tests do not award academic credit (see "proficiency testing" below).
+All placement exams are made available to all incoming students.
+Take only the ones you need to take.
 If you never studied a particular subject, you don't need to take its placement test.
-To enroll in a subject that is completely new to you, you will simply register for its elementary-level course.
+To enroll in a subject that is completely new to you, you can simply register for its elementary-level course.

-The purpose of any proficiency test is to find out whether you have mastered the knowledge and the skills that are taught in a particular course well enough that you are prepared to succeed in the subject’s subsequent courses.
-If so, you earn credit for the course and, if you choose to continue studying the subject, you can skip the lower-level course to begin studying at a higher level.
-If you choose NOT to continue studying the subject, you still get the course credit, which counts towards graduation.
+The purpose of any proficiency exam is to find out whether you have mastered the knowledge and the skills that are taught in a particular course well enough that you are prepared to succeed in the subject’s subsequent courses.
+If so, you earn credit for the course that you tested in, and you may begin studying the higher-level course.
+If you pass the proficiency exam but choose NOT to continue studying the subject, you still get the course credit, which counts towards graduation.

-Learn more about proficiency testing and course credit.
+Learn more about proficiency testing and how to earn course credit.